Mišo Broz: Early life

-When Herta Haas was threatened with arrest, in November 1941, she gave her son Aleksandar, who was already six months old at the time, into the care of a family.
-He then became one of the youngest fugitives and took the illegal name Micho.
+When Herta Haas was threatened with arrest in November 1941, she gave her son Aleksandar, who was already six months old at the time, into the care of a family.
+He then became one of the youngest fugitives and took the illegal name Mišo.
 His mother was later arrested, and in 1943 she was exchanged for captured German officers and moved to the liberated territory.
-Until the end of the war, Micho did not know his real parents - he saw his father for the first time in April 1945, and his mother in May of the same year.
+Until the end of the war, Mišo did not know his real parents - he saw his father for the first time in April 1945, and his mother in May of the same year.

-After the liberation of Yugoslavia, Micho lived in Belgrade, in the immediate vicinity of his father, the Prime Minister of Yugoslavia.
-Micho, and later his older brother's children from his first marriage – Josip Joška and Zlatica, were taken care of by cousin Marija, daughter of Tito's eldest brother Martin Broz.
+After the liberation of Yugoslavia, Mišo lived in Belgrade, in the immediate vicinity of his father, the prime minister of Yugoslavia.
+Mišo, and later his older brother's children from his first marriage – Josip Joška and Zlatica, were taken care of by cousin Marija, daughter of Tito's eldest brother Martin Broz.
 He finished elementary school and high school in Belgrade, and then moved to Zagreb, where he graduated from the University of Zagreb.

+Career

-After graduating from University, he worked in the economy.
+After graduating from university, he worked in the economy.
 First, he worked at the "Prvomajska" machine tool factory, where he was the head of the export department and director of foreign trade.
 Later, he worked for the oil company INA, where he was the director of the import-export sector, and for the Government of the Socialist Republic of Croatia, where he was on the Committee for Foreign Relations.
 From 1983 to 1993, he held the highest positions in INA.

 After the independence of the Republic of Croatia, in 1991, at the suggestion of then president Franjo Tuđman, he moved to the Ministry of Foreign Affairs, where he was first an advisor to the minister, and then plenipotentiary minister at the Croatian embassy in Russia and Egypt.
 His last duty was as ambassador to Indonesia, from 2004 to 2009.

+Personal life

-He is married to Mira Broz, born Kosinc has two children - daughter Aleksandra Saša (b.
+He is married to Mira Broz, born Kosinc, and has two children - daughter Saša (b.
 1969) and son Andrej (b.
-1973), as well as three grandchildren - Sara, Luka and Zita.
+1973), as well as three grandchildren - Sara, Luka, and Zita.
 He lives in Zagreb.

 Broz has registered several trademarks related to his father.